stdlib-js/stdlib/docs/devcontainer_setup.md

 $ git clone https://github.com/<username>/stdlib.git
 ```

-Open the repo in VS Code.
+Open the repository in VS Code.

 ```bash
 $ cd stdlib && code .
 ```

-When prompted, Open the repo in the dev container.
+When prompted, open the repository in the dev container.

 ![image](https://github.com/user-attachments/assets/233c08d2-57ec-46c4-8e12-ecb3ca608f83)

-Kindly be patient as the post create script may take some time to install all the required languages and dependencies.
+Please be patient, as the post-create script may take some time to install all the required languages and dependencies.

 ![image](https://github.com/user-attachments/assets/8cd011e8-ec41-4216-be1c-d10ce5824928)